Capital Lincoln of Wilmington

 Lincoln Nautilus – Equipped with Lincoln Co-Pilot360™ Vision 2.2 safety features, including Adaptive Cruise Control and Lane-Keeping Assistance, the Nautilus provides reassurance on highways and city streets.
 Owners also benefit from modern driver monitoring features that help reduce fatigue on longer commutes.
 Reliability ratings continue to reflect luxury engineering standards.

-Pros & Cons: Lincoln Nautilus
+Pros & Cons of the Lincoln Nautilus

 Pros

-• Efficient hybrid option
+• Efficient hybrid powertrain option

 • Cutting-edge digital dashboard